ChenPeleg/NightWatch/README.md

+# Night Watch

+A small react base app, that helps create a duty roster for a 2 guards per night shifts.

-# Shmira
+# installing

-Answering car needs for a communal community
+-npm install